What Is a Procurement Manager? Role, Skills, Salary & Career Path

 A procurement manager is the professional responsible for overseeing an organization’s purchasing activities — managing the process by which a company sources and acquires the goods, services, and materials it needs to operate.
 Their mandate goes beyond simply buying things at the lowest price.
 A modern procurement manager is a strategic function: managing organizational spend, selecting and nurturing vendor relationships, mitigating third-party risks, and ensuring that every major purchase delivers measurable value to the business.

 The distinction between a procurement manager and a purchasing manager is subtle but meaningful, and the two titles are often used interchangeably in job postings.
-Where a difference is made, purchasing tends to refer to the transactional act of buying — issuing purchase orders, processing invoices, managing inventory levels — while procurement refers to the broader, more strategic discipline that encompasses everything from needs analysis through to vendor relationship management and contract compliance.
+Where a difference is made, purchasing tends to refer to the transactional act of buying, while procurement refers to the broader, more strategic discipline that encompasses everything from needs analysis through to vendor relationship management and contract compliance.

 In practice, many organizations use the titles interchangeably.
 The trend in recent years has been toward broader use of “procurement” to signal the strategic elevation of the function.